Spreading speeds in reducible multitype branching random walk: Lower bounds on numbers, main results

 \section{Lower bounds on numbers, main results}

-The idea is to show how the numbers in the penultimate class contribute to numbers in the final class.
-The first result shows two things, that the numbers in the penultimate class determine the numbers of those first in their line of descent to be in the final class and that those numbers determine the first in the line of descent of any other type in the final class.
-Then, the second result explores how these numbers combine with the growth of numbers within the class.
-After these are stated two preliminary lemmas are proved about $\cv{r}{\Fd{\kappa}}$ before embarking on the main proofs.
-Recall that $F^{(n)}_{\sigma}$ is the point process of those in generation $n$ of type $\sigma$ that are first in their line of descent with this type.
+The objective in this section is to prove Theorem~\ref{prelimmaintheorem}.
+The main challenge is to show how in a sequential process the numbers in the penultimate class contribute to numbers in the final class.
+The first proposition shows two things: that the numbers in the penultimate class drive the numbers of those first in their line of descent to be in the final class and that those numbers drive the first in the line of descent of any other type in the final class.
+To discuss this, let $F^{(n)}_{\sigma}$ be the point process of those in generation $n$ of type $\sigma$ that are first in their line of descent with this type.
+The subsequent theorem explores how the numbers in $F^{(n)}_{\sigma}$ combine with the growth of numbers within the class. \begin{propn} Consider a sequential process.
+Let $\upsilon\in\pen$ and $\tau\in\last$ be types for which $m_{\upsilon\tau}> 0$ and let $\nu\in\first$.
+If there is an $r$-function $r$ such that for all $a < \Gamma(r)$